island-is/handbook/docs/api-design-guide/documentation.md

 # Documentation

-API documentation should be targeted towards the developer that will consume your API.
-A good documentation is one of the single most important quality of an API.
+API documentation should be targeted towards the developer that will consume the API.
+A good documentation is one of the single most important qualities of an API.
 It makes it much easier for other developers to use services and significantly reduces implementation time for API consumers.
 The API developer is responsible for keeping the documentation up to date.

-To help with keeping documentation up to date consider using automatic generation tools that during build time can f.ex. gather comments in predefined syntax and generate the OAS, this means that the OAS lives bundled with the code and should be easier for developers to maintain.
+To help with keeping documentation up to date consider using automatic generation tools that during build time can, for example, gather comments in predefined syntax and generate the [Open API Specification] (OAS), this means that the OAS lives bundled with the code and should be easier for developers to maintain.

 **Note** - To be able to register a **REST** service to _Viskuausan_ the service **MUST** provide an [OPENAPI 3] service description.

-The following fields are required for services to be automatically imported to _Viskuausan_
+The following fields are required for services to be automatically imported to _Viskuausan_:

 - info
   - description — short but proper description of the API.
   - version — to distinguish API versions following [semantic versioning] specification.
   - title — descriptive name of the API.
-  - contact — quick information, who to contact when an issue about the service arises.
+  - contact — information on who to contact about an issue with the service.
     - name — of the person or a department.
     - email — fully qualified email.
   - x-access — Who can use this service.